|

 actually a lot of costs for research and development, as well as

 manufacturing.
-Cell phones really are very high tech devices.
+Cell phones really are very high tech toys!

-Think of the software to communicate with the cell tower so
+Think about the software to communicate with the cell tower

 that

-Making this work correctly is actually rocket science!
+Making this work correctly is truly rocket science!

 With